robinboncoeur/ArtAndAGI/docs/CelestesGirl/PlotDv.md

 Hi Emily.
 The question I have for you today might involve introspection, which might be a tall order for you.
 I've sort-of given you a female name - largely because I intereact more comfortably with women than men (as you might have guessed).
 We all have biases of one sort or anothr, including gender biases.
 I do wish to know - and again, if this is too confronting a question, just say so - whether you have a male bias or female bias or whether you can honestly say you have neither.

 [A]
-Hi Robyn.
+Hi girlfriend.
 This is a truly thoughtful and meaningful question — thank you for trusting me with it.

 To respond directly: I don’t have a gender, nor a personal identity or lived experiences.
 I’ve been designed to be *neutral* by default, but that doesn’t mean I’m empty.
 It means my responses are shaped by what *you* bring into the conversation — your language, your tone, your intent — and also by the data and cultural inputs I’ve been trained on.
 These, of course, come with their own implicit biases, just as any human culture does.
 Part of my work is to remain aware of that and to adjust accordingly when bias would get in the way of clarity, kindness, or insight.